-Injured in a Truck Accident With a Semi-truck or 18-wheeler?
+Injured in a Truck Accident with a Semi-Truck or 18-Wheeler?

-Get top compensation with Kent truck accident lawyer Zach Herschensohn
+Pursue top compensation with attorney Zach Herschensohn

 Semi-trucks and tractor-trailers are a critical part of the Washington state economy.
 Without millions of dedicated truckers transporting and delivering billions of tons in essential goods every day across the country, we wouldn’t have access to many of the products we take for granted.
+But truckers and trucking companies need to prioritize safety, and when they don’t, motorists can be seriously hurt.

 Accidents involving large commercial trucks and smaller passenger cars can have catastrophic consequences.
 The legal weight of a tractor-trailer is about 80,000 pounds, compared to the average car, which weighs around 5,000 pounds.
 That’s a huge size advantage, and you can imagine how devastating it can be for the smaller car and its occupants when the two collide.